w3c/webextensions/proposals/sidepanel-close-api.md

 - Type: Promise<void>

 - Resolves when the panel has been closed.
 If the panel is already closed, still resolves successfully.

 ### Behavior

 - The operation will only close side panels that belong to the calling extension.
 - If the panel is already closed or does not exist in the given context, the method does nothing.
-- If neither `windowId` nor `tabId` is provided, rejects with an error
+- If neither `windowId` nor `tabId` is provided, rejects with an error.
 - If `windowId` or `tabId` is invalid, rejects with an error.
 - If both `windowId` and `tabId` are provided, the method will verify that the tab belongs to the specified window.
 If not, it rejects with an error.

 ### New Permissions